rstudio/shiny/_includes/tutorial/more-widgets.md

 * We added a `helpText` control to provide additional clarifying text alongside our input controls.
 * We added a `submitButton` control to indicate that we don't want a live connection between inputs and outputs, but rather to wait until the user clicks that button to update the output.
 This is especially useful if computing output is computationally expensive.
 * We added `h4` elements (heading level 4) into the output pane.
-Shiny includes a variety of functions for including HTML elements directly covering headings, paragraphics, links, and more.
+Shiny offers a variety of functions for including HTML elements directly in pages including headings, paragraphics, links, and more.

 Here is the updated source code for the user-interface: